Jellabiya: History

-The earliest forms of Jalabeya can be traced back to Ancient Egypt and Ancient Nubia (modern-day Sudan) where similar long, loose-fitting garments were worn by both men and women.
-In Ancient Egypt discoveries like Tarkhan dress (c.
-3482–3102 BCE) housed at Petrie Museum of Egyptian Archaeology provide early evidence of woven tunic-style clothing.
-In parallel, archaeological evidence from Sudan also reveals early examples of robe-like attire.
-Excavations at royal burial sites in Kerma (c.
-2500–1500 BCE) and the Meroitic Period (c.
+The earliest forms of Jalabeya can be traced back to Ancient Egypt and Ancient Nubia (modern-day Sudan) where similar long, loose-fitting, simple-collared garments were worn by both men and women.
+Discoveries like the Tarkhan dress (c.
+3482–3102 BCE) housed at the Petrie Museum of Egyptian Archaeology provide early evidence of woven tunic-style clothing.

+Excavations at royal burial sites from the Kerma (c.
+2500–1500 BCE) and Meroitic Periods (c.
 300 BCE–350 CE) and hundreds of textile fragments recovered from royal pyramids in Sudan further demonstrate a complex clothing culture, often using cotton, a material not yet widely used in Egypt during the same period.
 Depictions of Nubians in Tomb of Huy (c.
 1350 BCE), shown wearing tunics with wide sashes that pre-date the 25th Dynasty, further illustrate that loose-fitting robes were a shared feature of Nile Valley cultures, likely evolving independently or concurrently across both regions.

+The current form of jalabiya dates back to the Islamic era in Lower Egypt (the Delta region), after which it spread to the rest of Egypt.